 When will students receive information about Orientation?

-Students that have paid their enrollment fee will receive an email encouraging them to register for a summer Orientation session.
-Shortly afterward, students and parents will also receive an Orientation informational registration letter in the mail.
-Included will be details about the Orientation program and instructions on how to activate your BUnetID and password.
+Students that have paid their enrollment fee will receive an orientation informational registration letter in the mail.
+Included will be information about the orientation program and instructions on how to activate your BUnetID and password.

 Where Can I find my BUnetID and Activation Code?

-The Orientation registration letter that students receive in the mail informs them of the process to activate their BUnetID and password.
+The orientation registration letter that students receive in the mail and step #1 on the main orientation website informs them of the process to activate their BUnetID and password.
 Please refer to this letter for instructions.
-Students MUST activate their BUnetID and set their password BEFORE they can register for classes at Orientation.
+Students MUST activate their BUnetID and set their password BEFORE they can sign up for orientation and register for classes at orientation.

 Why is orientation necessary?

-At Bradley, we feel it is very important for incoming students to become acquainted with the campus and dorm life.
-During summer Orientation, students will also register for fall semester classes and learn about the many organizations and facilities Bradley has to offer.
-Summer Orientation is MANDATORY for incoming freshmen.
+At Bradley, we feel it is very important for incoming students to become acquainted with the campus and residential living.
+During summer orientation, students will also register for fall semester classes and learn about the many organizations and facilities Bradley has to offer.
+Summer orientation is MANDATORY for incoming freshmen.